mll/clojure-rt/README.md

 The proposed solution is to add a dynamic check of the corresponding var's content before invokation and if it no longer corresponds to static function - the code would fall back to case II described above.

+## License

+clojure-rt is being distributed on GPLv2 license.
+See LICENSE.md for details.

+Copyright © 2022-2024 Marek Lipert, Aleksander Wiacek